 Regenerative agriculture is defined as “a holistic land-management practice that leverages the power of photosynthesis in plants to close the carbon cycle, and build soil health, cropresilience, and nutrient density,” according to Regeneration International.

-Agriculture Has Inspired the Evolution of Sustainability
+Agriculture Has Inspired the Evolution of the Energy Economy

 - Soil Carbon Sequestration